6 Corn Mazes to Explore in Rhode Island

 2. Escobar Farm’s Corn Maze, 255 Middle Rd., Portsmouth, 401-683-1444, escobarfarm.com

-Escobar’s maze is eight acres large (and they’ll even rescue you if you get lost!)
-This year’s maze features a tribute to military personnel, and it will trip up even the most stealthy corn stalker.
+Escobar’s maze is eight acres large (and they’ll even rescue you if you get lost!).
+This year’s maze is a field of dreams where the owners invite you to make your wish come true.
+Hayrides are also available Saturdays and Sundays from 12–5 p.m. for $ per person.
 After mastering the maze, head to the pumpkin patch and choose your favorite from a Rhode Island farm.
-Cash only.
-Don’t miss the halloween party on October 26 from 11 a.m. to 4 p.m. for games and crafts.
+Don’t miss the halloween party on October 29 for games and crafts.
 If you wear your costume, you get $1 off admission.

 4. The MAiZE at Confreda’s Greenhouses and Farm, 2150 Scituate Ave., Hope (West Cranston), 401-827-5000, confredasfallfest.com